KenanTurner/MetaMusic/README.md

 	</script>
 </div>
 ```
-For advanced functionality, see the examples section.

 ## Usage

 - To start and stop playing use `.togglePlay()`
 - To move to the next track use `.findNextTrack(1)`
-- To move to the previous track use `.findNextTrack(-1)`
+- To move to the previous folder use `.findNextFolder(-1)`
 - To fast Forward ten seconds use `.fastForward(10)`
-- To fast Forward ten seconds use `.fastForward(10)`
 - To decrease the volume by 50% use `.changeVolume(-0.5)`
+For advanced functionality, see the examples section.

 ## Help